-- 1. What financial aid programs are available to them - 2.
+- 1. What financial aid programs are available to them at College of Saint Mary and the eligibility requirements for federal, state, and institutional awards - 2.
 Deadlines for submitting applications for each of the financial aid programs - 3.
-How financial aid is disbursed - 4.
-How decisions are made concerning distribution, and the basis for those decisions - 5.
-How the student's financial need is determined (this includes how the cost of attendance is calculated) - 6.
+How financial aid is disbursed.
+How eligibility and financial need are determined - 4.
+How decisions are made concerning distribution, and the basis for those decisions - 5.4.
+How the student's financial need is determined (this includes how the cost of attendance is calculated) - How and when funds are disbursed - 6.5.
 What additional resources were considered in the calculation of need - 7.
 How much of the student's financial need, as determined by the institution, has been met - 8.
-About the various programs in the student aid package - 9.
-About the institution's Return of Title IV Funds policy - 10.
-What portion of the financial aid must be repaid and what portion is grant assistance - 11.
-What the interest rate is on loans, the total amount to be repaid, the length of time to repay the loan, and when the repayment begins - 12.
-How College of Saint Mary determines satisfactory progress and what happens if the student does not meet the requirement
+About the various programs in the student aid package - 6.
+Consequences of withdrawing from a class(es) either officially or unofficially - 9.7.
+About the institution's federal Return of Title IV Funds policy - 10.
+What portion of the financial aid must be repaid and what portion is grant assistance - 118.
+What the interest rate is on loans, the total amount to be repaid, the length of time to repay the loan, and when the repayment begins - 129.
+How College of Saint Mary determines satisfactory progress and what happens if the student does not meet the requirement - 10.
+Availability of federal student assistance funds for study abroad programs